 A foul smell on your nails probably isn't cause for concern if it goes away quickly and can be traced back to something you touched or did (like trimming your nails).

-But if the odor sticks around even after washing your hands thoroughly, persists in other areas of the body or is accompanied by other symptoms, give your doctor a call.
+But if the odor sticks around even after washing your hands and nails thoroughly, persists in other areas of the body or is accompanied by other symptoms (especially redness, swelling and pus drainage), give your doctor a call.
 You could have nail fungus or another underlying medical condition that needs to be treated, Dr. Chacon says.

 Is this an emergency?
 If you are experiencing serious medical symptoms, please see the National Library of Medicine’s list of signs you need emergency medical attention or call 911.